FabienGadet0/test1/README.md

 -

 ## Procedure

+I chose to execute the procedure using a small python script since i assume that you are using a dag system and it will be a lot easier to track any step throught a dag than directly in the database with for example a trigger.

 if we wanna make it run every day at 5 am for example we can set the pg_cron to: